-We believe our critical accounting policies regarding revenue recognition, allowance for uncollectible accounts receivable, inventories, property and equipment, intangible assets, goodwill, share-based employee compensation and taxes affect our more significant judgments and estimates used in the preparation of our consolidated financial statements.
+We believe our critical accounting policies regarding revenue recognition, allowance for uncollectible accounts receivable, inventories, property and equipment, intangible assets, goodwill, share-based employee compensation, acquisition-related contingent consideration and taxes affect our more significant judgments and estimates used in the preparation of our consolidated financial statements.
 We base our judgments and estimates on historical experience, current conditions and other reasonable factors.